LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 - **Enemy bases** now feature a better selection of cars and broken armor to loot.
 - **Fast travel**: Allows free location selection within a 500m radius of friendly markers.
 - **CAS support** tuned down to avoid being called on infantry units.
-- **[WIP] Vehicle-based looting**: using ACE action on the vehicles to gather loot (complete overhaul of Loot to Vehicle Extended mod).
+- **Vehicle-based looting**: using ACE action on the vehicles to gather loot (complete overhaul of Loot to Vehicle for ACE and Antistasi Extended mod), requires **ACE3**
 - **[WIP] FIAradio**: Replaced reveal functionality (which doesn't work) with markers.
 - **[WIP] Smaller drones**: Requires separate mods for now, including **"GX-Drones"** and **"Multiple Drones in Inventory"**.